Contact Us

 What is ChatGPT App SDK

-OpenAI’s App SDK lets developers connect custom data sources to ChatGPT.
-Instead of uploading files or manually copying data, your app can pull live information from APIs.
+OpenAI’s App SDK connects custom data sources to ChatGPT.
+Instead of uploading files or manually copying data, your app pulls live information from APIs.
 When users chat with your app, GPT decides which API to call based on the conversation.

-Our tutorial shows how we connected AIMultiple’s benchmark database to ChatGPT, but the same approach works for any structured data you want GPT to query intelligently.
+Our tutorial shows how we connected AIMultiple’s benchmark database to ChatGPT.
+The same approach works for any structured data you want GPT to query intelligently.

 Prerequisites